Development¶

 Note, that you will need to activate virtualenv created

-by poetry before running any of these commands.
+by uv before running any of these commands.

 Note, that you only need to run these commands once per project.